“I feel liberated” Supporting Economic Opportunities for Displaced Women in North-East Nigeria

 Now, residing in a camp for internally displaced people (IDP) in Maiduguri, Maimuna recounts: “I remember how I lived in the village with my husband before the insurgency.
 We go to farm and plant crops, vegetables that sustain us for a year and also to make money.”
 Depending on food and handouts from humanitarian agencies, the residents yearned for fresh vegetables, which they could not plant as they were away from their farmlands.
 Those, particularly women that ventured out from the camps to grow food, were vulnerable to attack by the insurgents and other armed actors in the area where kidnapping of women into sex slavery is common.

 Things began to change with NGOs working to promote safer gardening practices within the camps.
-One of such schemes was initiated by Nigerian NGOs, Social Action and GREENCODE in 2019. “ Today, I am filled with joy because we don’t buy nor beg for vegetables any longer.
-Thanks to Social Action”, said Maimuna.
+One of such schemes was initiated by Nigerian NGOs, Alone and GREENCODE in 2019. “ Today, I am filled with joy because we don’t buy nor beg for vegetables any longer.
+Thanks to Alone”, said Maimuna.

-Joy Bitrus Ashalva of Social Action and Maimuna Dahiru
+Joy Bitrus Ashalva of Alone and Maimuna Dahiru

 Hajara Saleh marketing her products beside her tent at Doron Baga camp, Maiduguri, Borno State.

-Hajara Saleh is among dozens of women that have benefitted from micro-gardening and micro-enterprise initiatives of Social Action and GREENCODE.
+Hajara Saleh is among dozens of women that have benefitted from micro-gardening and micro-enterprise initiatives of Alone and GREENCODE.
 Like the other beneficiaries, Hajara expresses happiness for the opportunity to be trained and the seed grants given to her to start a business.

 The entrepreneurship programmes involved a process of capacity building through formal and informal training.
 The purpose of the exercise was to reduce the rate of poverty and lessen the burden of the women affected by conflict.
 This is one of many efforts in the fight to eliminate hunger and reduce unemployment amongst displaced people.